Get caught up on the Artemis II crew’s journey to the moon. What’s happened so far and what’s next

 By Jackie Wattles, Ashley Strickland, Elise Hammond, CNN

-(CNN) — The Artemis II mission is now far closer to the moon than it is to Earth, with four astronauts cruising toward their target on a slingshot trip that will reach deeper into space than any human has traveled before.
+(CNN) — The Artemis II mission is now headed back toward Earth, with four astronauts having soared around the far side of the moon on an unprecedented path that reached deeper into space than any human has traveled before.

 The journey — crewed by NASA’s Reid Wiseman, Victor Glover and Christina Koch and Canadian Space Agency astronaut Jeremy Hansen — marks the first time humans have left Earth orbit since 1972 with the Apollo 17 mission.
 And with Glover, Koch and Hansen aboard, the it also represents the first time a Black astronaut, a woman astronaut and a non-American astronaut, respectively, have ventured this far.